jfrog/jfrog-client-go/README.md

 #### Creating and Updating Remote Repository
 You can create and update a remote repository for the following package types:

-Maven, Gradle, Ivy, Sbt, Helm, Cocoapods, Opkg, Rpm, Nuget, Cran, Gems, Npm, Bower, Debian, Composer, Pypi, Docker, Gitlfs, Go, Yum, Conan, Chef, Puppet, Conda, P2, Vcs and Generic.
+Alpine, Bower, Cran, Cargo, Chef, Cocoapods, Composer, Conan, Conda, Debian, Docker, Gems, Generic, Gitlfs, Go, Gradle, Helm, Ivy, Maven, Npm, Nuget, Opkg, P2, Puppet, Pypi, Rpm, Sbt, Vcs, and Yum.

 Each package type has it's own parameters struct, can be created using the method `New<packageType>RemoteRepositoryParams()`.